Delaware County, Pennsylvania: Politics and government

-Until the 1990s, Delaware County was regarded as a strongly Republican county.
+Until the 1990s, Delaware County was regarded as a classic suburban Republican county.
 The Delaware County Republican political machine was controlled by William McClure and his son John J. McClure from 1875 to 1965.
-Delaware County voted for the Republican candidate in nearly every election from 1854 through 1988, one of the two exceptions being Lyndon Johnson's national landslide of 1964.
-As a measure of how Republican the county was, Franklin Roosevelt was completely shut out in all four of his successful campaigns for president.
-Even in his 46-state landslide victory of 1936, Roosevelt only got 45 percent of Delaware County's vote.
+Delaware County voted for the Republican candidate all but once from 1860 through 1988, with the exception being Lyndon Johnson's national landslide of 1964.

 In 1992, however, the county swung from a 21-point win for George H. W. Bush to a narrow one-point win for Bill Clinton, who became only the second Democrat to win the county in the 20th century.
 Clinton won it just under 10 points in 1996, coming up just short of a majority.
 The county has gone Democratic in every Presidential election since then by 10 points or more by progressively-increasing margins.
 In the 2004 election Democratic presidential candidate John Kerry won the county by 14 points.
 Barack Obama won it by large 21-point margins in each of his bids for president.
-Hillary Clinton carried it by 22 points in 2016.
+Hillary Clinton carried it by an equally substantial 22 points in 2016.
 Joe Biden carried it in 2020 with 62 percent of the vote, his second-strongest performance in Pennsylvania.
 Donald Trump turned in the worst showing for a Republican in the county in over 160 years.

 Driving the county's Democratic shift have been longstanding trends in voter registration advantage and demographics.
 In 1998, Republicans held a voter registration advantage of about 125,000, but by 2008 that advantage had shrunk to under 20,000 voters.
 As of the November 2021 election, Democrats enjoyed a voter registration advantage of 50,000.
 Propelling and compounding the voter registration shift has been a change in demographics in the county.
 Since the 2000 Census, the White population of the county has decreased from 80.3% to 68.5% as of the 2020 Census, while, the Black population has risen from 14.5% to 22.7%, driven by the gentrification of Philadelphia and University City neighborhood and rapid demographic shift in Upper Darby.
 Further increasing the shift has been the change in education level demographics in the county, as voters have become more college educated and white collar (and, in turn, less blue collar) over the past few decades.